JulienLach/EffiTech/README.md

 To stop run `docker-compose down`

-The `docker-compose.yml` file is used for local development and builds images from the project Dockerfiles:
+The `docker-compose.yml` file is used for local development and builds images from the project Dockerfiles :

 ```yaml
 # Start the application in development environment